merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ## fasta.txt

-`fasta.txt` is a file that holds a name and a path to fasta files that are needed as input for a workflow.
+`fasta.txt` is a file that holds a name and a path to FASTA files that are needed as input for a workflow.
 You can see an example of how these are used in the [contigs workflow](#contigs-workflow), [pangenomics workflow](#pangenomics-workflow), or the [reference mode](#references-mode) of the metagenomics workflow.
 Here is an example file:

 ```bash
 name	path